focom/wrnc-test/README.md

 # Test of Pierre Valentin

-#### Could not deploy, dont have enough time to set a https endpoint to alllow the fetch request to pass
+#### Could not deploy, dont have enough time to set a https endpoint to alllow the fetch request to pass (see: https://focom.github.io/wrnc-test/)

 clone the repo